 2.6 Any samples, drawings, descriptive matter, or advertising produced by the Supplier and any descriptions or illustrations contained in the Supplier's catalogues or brochures are produced for the sole purpose of giving an approximate idea of the Goods described in them.
 They shall not form part of the Contract or have any contractual force.

-2.8 A quotation for the Goods given by the Supplier shall not constitute an offer.
-A quotation shall only be valid for a period of 20 Business Days from its date of issue, unless the quotation states otherwise.
+2.8 A quotation for the Goods and/or Cobra Care packages and/or Services given by the Supplier shall not constitute an offer.
+A quotation shall only be valid for a period of 14 Days from its date of issue unless the quotation states otherwise.

 3. CHANGES TO ORDERS BY CONSUMERS

-3.1 This Clause shall only apply if the Customer is purchasing the goods as a consumer.
+3.1 This Clause shall only apply if the Customer is purchasing the Goods and/or Services as a consumer.

 3.2 The Supplier may revise these Terms and Conditions from time to time in the following circumstances:

-3.4 You may make a change to the Order for Goods within 14 calendar days of placing an Order by contacting the Supplier,.
-Where this means a change in the total price of the Goods, the Supplier will notify you of the amended price in writing.
-You can choose to cancel the Order in accordance with clause 14.2 in these circumstances.
+3.3 You may make a change to the Order for Goods and/or Services within 14 calendar days of placing an Order by contacting the Supplier, where this means a change in the total price of the Goods and/or Services, the Supplier will notify you of the amended price in writing.
+You can choose to cancel the Order in accordance with clause 18.2 in these circumstances.